 A Final Note

-Of course, instead of worrying about removing skunk odor, the easier thing to do is to avoid being sprayed by a skunk in the first place.
 Skunks are rather docile, not to mention half blind, so they will only spray you if you scare or startle them.
 In other words, keep calm if you encounter a skunk.
-Most likely, he will soon go away on his own.
-And teach your children not to approach wild animals without your permission.
-This is a good safety precaution to follow anyway.
+Most likely, he will soon go away on his own, which is the best way to avoid getting sprayed.
+Also, this is a good time to teach your children not to approach wild animals without your permission.